movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 temporary storage of at most `MAXBSIZE`.
 They consult ordered data before disk, without maintaining a second cache of sector vnode buffers.
-Vnode-locked writes modify temporary sector copies and attach ordered payloads; repeated sector writes replace the payload and checksum.
+Vnode-locked writes modify temporary sector copies and attach ordered payloads; repeated sector writes replace the payload.
 Pending sectors are indexed by tree, inode, and file offset under the transaction lock, so reads, replacement and cancellation do not scan unrelated pending writes.
 Keys stay fixed until cancellation or transaction teardown; commit uses a separate allocation-order index for I/O.
+Each write handle covers at most `MAXBSIZE` of sectors, retaining the full per-sector metadata allowance plus explicit-hole costs.
+Reservation failure halves the batch down to one sector before mutation.
+The inode is encoded before ending each handle, including a successful prefix before a later copy/read failure; commit cannot observe a batch with an unencoded inode.
 The compatibility strategy read path uses the same range reader and marks buffers noncacheable.
 Strategy writeback is disabled because it lacks the vnode lock needed for tree/inode mutation.